Mystery Of The Stone

 as printed in Readers Digest November 1994

 Something furtive about the way the little old man rummaged through the trunk of his sedan captured my attention.
+He cast a nervous glance over his shoulder, then lifted out something heavy, wrapped in cloth.

+His unexpected arrival had broken my absorption with the undulating hills of Blue Mesa, in Arizona's Petrified Forest.
 I don't think he saw me as he labored across the road out into the desert.
 Curious, I followed him at a distance.

 He moved with difficulty, stopping now and then to catch his breath.
 Finally, he reached the hump of a small hill that formed the lower edge of Blue Mesa.
 He calculated the slope, then hefted his burden and started down.
 I hurried forward, but by the time I reached the top of the slope, he had already gained the bottom.
-He walked perhaps ten yards to the edge
+He walked perhaps ten yards to the edge of a small gully, then knelt in the dirt and gently unwrapped his bundle.

 The piece of petrified wood appeared to be about 15 pounds, a splintered chunk from the base of a tree, looking astonishingly wooden although it had turned to stone 225 million years ago.
 It glittered with crystals and gleamed green and red and blue from the smooth jasper that had filled in the tree's living cells.